OpenRailAssociation/technical-committee/project-proposals/stage-2/stage-2-questionnaire.md

 ### Where is the project used in production?

-*Please provide links to references of production users or add equvalent information here.*
+*Please provide links to references of production users or add equivalent information here.*

 ### If the project includes specifications, where are reference implementations for these specifications?